Chupalika/Koduck/README.md

 A Yadon table for storing custom settings for Koduck.
 Use this to store variables that you might want to be edited during bot runtime.
 - Any variables updated here (except token) can be updated during runtime with Koduck's updatesettings function
 - These settings overwrite settings in settings.py of the same name
-- The third column is an optional user level required to edit and remove the setting (defaults to 1, but remember that the editsetting and removesetting commands also have user level requirements)
+- The third column is an optional user level required to edit and remove the setting (defaults to 'maxuserlevel' defined in settings.py)

 ### userlevels.txt
 A yadon table for storing the authority levels of users.
 By default all users are level 1.
 Rows in this table determine otherwise.
 The first column represents the user id and the second column represents the user level.